Undline/UndChain/readme.md

 # Block Generation

-Blocks on UndChain are generated using a fixed block time rather than size to ensure consistent and predictable operation.
+Blocks on Modulr are generated using a fixed block time rather than size to ensure consistent and predictable operation.
 This design choice mitigates the risk of rapid chain expansion by offloading completed items such as job files, work files, and payout lists to partners for storage.
 Additionally, a process called **The Convergence** consolidates the chain to optimize storage and performance; this is explained further in the encryption standards section.
 Each block is generated in three distinct stages, with each stage consisting of three steps.

 The timing of block generation will initially be experimental.
 Blocks need to be long enough to accommodate a sufficient number of job requests while maintaining responsiveness for users.
 The current target is **44 seconds per block**.
 While blocks finalize at this interval, transaction propagation is near-instantaneous, providing users with a fast and seamless experience.

 ### **Transaction Throughput and Responsiveness**

-UndChain decouples transaction placement from block finalization.
+Modulr decouples transaction placement from block finalization.
 Transactions are processed and placed in the **job file** almost immediately after being initiated, allowing clients and partners to proceed without waiting for block finalization.

 This approach ensures: